rammt/TDT4250-cocktail/README.md

 5. OPTIONAL: If you want to edit the views or view how the design file is used, you may import tdt4250.project.design as well.

 ### User Guide
+Before opening any views, the Cocktail Viewpoint must be enabled.
+Open the representations.aird file and choose to enable it.
+A view should automatically be created.
+NOTE: Mac users have experienced the instance being too demanding, should this be the case, simply switch out the CocktailParty.xmi instance with SimpleCP.xmi in tdt4250.project.design/resources/.

 The project offers four different views.
 A complete cocktail party view, filled with all potential products, drinks and inventories.
 From this view you may double click inventories, drinks and products to see their respective views, inventory view, drink view and product view.
 This complete cocktail party view gives an overview of all the data in the instance.

 From the inventory view, you are able to see which drinks you can make with your current inventory, as well as alter your current stock.